jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 Why do we want to look at types?
 Programming safety and correctness.
 In this part we will hopefully give an idea of how category theory applies to programming, but we will not go into to much detail yet, this is saved for later parts.

 We will take as our model for the category of types the category **Set**.
 Recall that the elements of **Set** are sets, and the arrows correspond to maps.
 There is a major issue to address here: Mathematical maps and functions in a computer program are not identical (bottom value $\perp$).
-We may come back to this, but for now we consider **Set**, although we will refer to the category **Hask** in the following (it is enough to think of it as **Set**).
+We may come back to this, but for now we consider **Set**..

 In Haskell, we can express that an object has a certain type: